Semantic-Org/Semantic-UI/README.md

 ## Contributing

 ### Places to Help
-* **Missing documentation in your language?** Help us make Semantic available in more languages by
-* **Want to help others learn concepts behind Semantic?** [Learnsemantic.com](http://www.learnsemantic.com) needs articles to help others get others up to speed with Semantic UI.
-[Send me an e-mail](mailto:jack@semantic-ui.com) if you are interested.

 Project | How To Help | Next Step
 --- | --- | --- |